jbesomi/texthero/README.md

 <h5>Why Texthero</h5>

-Sometimes we just want to get things done, right?
+Sometimes we just want things done, right?
 Texthero helps with that.
-It helps make things easier and gives the developer more time to focus on his custom requirements.
+It helps make things easier and give the developer more time to focus on his custom requirements.
 We believe that cleaning text should just take a minute.
-Same for finding the most important part of a text and also for representing it.
+Same for finding the most important part of a text and the same for representing it.

 In a very pragmatic way, texthero has just one goal: make the developer spare time.
 Working with text data can be a pain and in most cases, a default pipeline can be quite good to start.
 There is always time to come back and improve previous work.